CCDPD/CHQ-Food-System/README.md

 # Food System Map of Chautauqua County, New York

 ## Author
-Chautauqua County Division of Planning & Community Development
+Chautauqua County Department of Planning & Development
-Primary Contact: Brendan Cullen | cullenb@co.chautauqua.ny.us
+Developer: Brendan Cullen | Planning Technician Primary Contact : Melissa Keller | kellerm@co.chautauqua.ny.us

 ## Summary
 During the initial meetings of the Chautauqua County Food Policy Council, the Council noted that while we have a foundational understanding of the strengths and weaknesses of Chautauqua County's food system, we are unaware of its specific assets.
 Understanding our assets and capacity will help the Council to formulate policy changes and program areas that will benefit the food system.
 Additionally, we hope that this will help develop and strengthen connections within Chautauqua County.